Daniel E. Koshland Jr.: Personal life

 He was married to Marian Koshland (née Elliot), a fellow Berkeley professor, from 1946 until her death in 1997.
-Marian was a gentile, the daughter of a teacher who had immigrated from Denmark and a hardware salesman father of Southern Baptist background.
+Marian was not Jewish, the daughter of a teacher who had immigrated from Denmark and a hardware salesman father of Southern Baptist background.
 Daniel and Marian had five children: Ellen Koshland, Phyllis "Phylp" Koshland, James Koshland, Gail Koshland, and Douglas Koshland.
 Koshland's son Douglas is a professor of genetics at the University of California, Berkeley.
 Daniel Koshland supported the creation of the Marian Koshland Science Museum by giving a major gift to the National Academy of Sciences in Marian's honor.

 After his wife's death in 1997 he reconnected with onetime Berkeley classmate Yvonne Cyr San Jule and they were married in Lafayette on August 17, 2000.
 San Jule had four children from previous marriages: conductor Christopher Keene, Philip Keene, Elodie Keene, and Tamsen (née San Jule) Calhoon.
+A biographical memoir on Koshland by David Sanders has been published by the United States National Academy of Sciences.